jgraham/gecko-dev/testing/web-platform/harness/docs/expectation.rst

 (integer or floating point; exponential notation is not supported) or quote-delimited strings.
 Equality is tested using ``==`` and inequality by ``!=``.
 The operators ``and``, ``or`` and ``not`` are used in the expected way.
-Parenthesis can also be used for grouping.
+Parentheses can also be used for grouping.
 For example::

   key: